More than Youthful Innocence

 We do all of these things by helping those in need.
 The truth is the kindest thing we can do for others is to help them through what they are going through.

-It was when I had a hard time dealing with my own personal life that I realized what it is like to not be able to help those around me.
+When I had a hard time dealing with my personal life, I realized what it is like not to be able to help those around me.
 I felt the same way when I heard my mom in the kitchen washing the dishes for no reason.

-It's only natural to feel some of the pain that I was going through because I was having a hard time dealing with my own.
-Now I think that most people will admit to having a hard time from time to time.
-Most people will also admit that their own lives are filled with heartache as well.
+It's only natural to feel some of the pain I was going through because I was having difficulty dealing with my own.
+Now I think most people will admit to having a hard time occasionally.
+Most people will also acknowledge that their lives are filled with heartache.
 But the truth is the kindest thing we can do for others is to help them through what they are going through.

-My mom would tell me, "the truth is the hardest thing we can do for you" when I was having the hardest time with school. but what I don't know is that she is still struggling every day and her problems are just as much of a struggle.
+My mom would tell me, "The truth is the hardest thing we can do for you," when I was having the most challenging time with school.
+But I don't know that she struggles daily, and her problems are just as much of a struggle.

-I thought that if I could help my mom through these things then maybe I could help myself through mine. but the truth is the kindest thing we can do for someone who really needs it is to be helped by us.
+I thought that if I could help my mom through these things, then maybe I could help myself through mine.
+But the truth is the kindest thing we can do for someone who needs it is to be supported by us.

-I started looking around for some ways that I could help my mom, one way of helping her through her problems was to talk about them and let her know that I was having a hard time.
+I started looking around for ways I could help my mom; one way of helping her through her problems was to talk about them and let her know I was having a hard time.
 I wanted her to understand that I didn't know what it was like without me and that I loved her more than anything.

-I was able to talk to her about her problems and helped her to have hope and find out how she could continue on and be happy and have hope for the future.
+I talked to her about her problems and helped her have hope and find out how she could continue and be happy and have hope for the future.
 I was able to do this for her.

 Oh The Innocence